cwang142857/housing-demand/README.md

        * `wage_growth_r`: ratio between monthly wage growth and 24 month rolling average wage growth of West South Central region
        * 'month`: number of month
   * model: ridge regression

-# Analysis
-  * descriptive statistics analysis is conducted to assess the overall housing KPI metrics in 3 selected MSA
-  * a ridge regression model is trained to project future housing demand

 # Directory

 * **raw_data** directory contains all the raw data resources used in this analysis: